ImanKasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## Overview

-- This write-up documents my investigation of a suspicious email.
-During the analysis, I identified several indicators that suggested malicious intent.
-The email contained encoded text using Base64, and the attached file—while claiming to be a PDF—did not match typical PDF characteristics.
-After decoding the text with CyberChef, I discovered that the supposed PDF was actually a ZIP archive containing three files with unknown or misleading extensions.
-The following steps outline the process I used during my investigation and the findings I uncovered.
+- This write-up documents my investigation of a suspicious email that showed multiple indicators of malicious activity.
+During the analysis, I discovered Base64-encoded data and an attachment that claimed to be a PDF but did not match standard PDF characteristics.
+After decoding the content with CyberChef, I determined that the file was actually a ZIP archive containing three files with misleading or missing extensions.
+This report outlines the tools, techniques, and findings from the investigation.

 ## Tools Used